aaqilk1/SteamSim/README.md

 ![9f5a934767244e75a8f03baf481bd832](https://github.com/user-attachments/assets/a6201854-374a-4962-afd6-09e07372d899)
 (actual photo of the OfferUp ad)

 Down the rabbit hole we went – to find that this was from the 70's-80's and was used for IFR training outside the aircraft at flight schools.
-It originally came with a set of location cards, a plotter, an instructor station and an tape deck/audio system.
+It originally came with a set of location cards, a plotter, an instructor station and a tape deck/audio system.

 Here is an image from the website of Lincoln Flight Center (http://www.lincolnflight.com/facilities/facilities.html) showing their ATC-710